 CLARK & ADAM (the owners)

 Texas-native Clark Childers was on a soul-searching mission when he moved to Marfa in 2013 to work on the local film festival.
 When he returned to Los Angeles, Clark had a hard time shaking his attraction to far-West Texas.
-When he met Adam Walton from New England, the two of them clicked.
+He swiped right on Adam Walton from New England, and the two of them stuck.
 During a visit to Marfa, they took notice of an abandoned compound on the courthouse square and decided to stick around.
 It took over two years (and a lot of elbow grease) but they got it done.
 In more ways than one, The Lincoln was a leap of faith and a labor of love.